Frequently Asked Questions

 Board meetings are generally held at the Sawgrass Beach Club, but are currently held via teleconference due to the Covid-19 outbreak.
 For your reference, date, time, and location are posted at the entrances to Fishermans Cove.

 Who manages Fishermans Cove?

 The Association employs MAY Management, Inc., a real estate management company, to manage its affairs.
 MAY Management collects monthly assessments from the unit owners and disburses funds in accordance with a budget that is developed by the Board.
-Our primary contact at MAY Management and the Community Association Manager is Steven Sheremeta.
-His assistant is Leigh Anne Blackwood.
-For all inquiries regarding your unit or the Association, please contact them at 904.273.9832.
+See the Property Manager page for contact information.

 Who takes care of condos in an owner's absence?

 The need for assuring integrity of the interior of the condominium requires overseeing by either the unit owners or by others on the owner’s behalf (this particularly holds true for rental units and part-time residents).
 Overseeing units is not management’s responsibility.